See Something; Say Something? NO DO SOMETHING!

 Billions upon billions of our tax dollars have been spent by the Department of Homeland Security, much of which has been squandered away spying on innocent American Citizens, classifying conservatives and survivalists as a national threat, buying billions of rounds of ammunition, launching Environmental Justice Units, and a slew of other wasteful programs; all of which have failed to catch a single terrorist.

-See Something, Say Something Campaign typifies failures of the whole organization.
+See Something, Say Something Campaign symbolizes failures of the whole organization.

 From the days of the color coded terror charts, to the newest DHS innovation, the See Something, Say Something Campaign, DHS has done nothing but confuse the public on what it is they should be looking for.
-Case in point, is yesterday’s attack in Boston.
+Case in point is the Boston Marathon bombing attack.